By Adam Tong

 BSP is a payment processing system that collects and distributes payments and commissions among member airlines and agents.
 For agents registered outside of the United States to issue tickets for any IATA airline, they must be IATA accredited.

-The CAR is another significant organization that provides ticketing accreditation in flight booking process, specifically for agents registered in the United States or US territories.
+The ARC is another significant organization that provides ticketing accreditation in flight booking process, specifically for agents registered in the United States or US territories.
 CAR has over 200 member airlines and acts as a payment intermediary between agents and airlines through their payment processor.

 These accreditation requirements ensure that the ticketing process is secure and reliable for both airlines and passengers, while also maintaining financial accountability between airlines and agents.